oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/conversion-webhook.md

 {{% /notice %}}

 {{% notice note %}}
-The Operator version 4.x requires a conversion webhook installation.
+Operator version 4.x requires a conversion webhook.
 The `operatorOnly` Helm configuration value is an advanced setting and should be used only when a conversion webhook is already installed.
 {{% /notice %}}